DevToonsOfficial/main.ds/README.md

 # main.ds
-My new idea on a new type of coding script called Discord Script (.ds)
+<h1>Welcome to my new idea on a new type of coding script called Discord Script (.ds)</h1>

+Let me explain.